In 2016 Highlands Links, one of Canada finest golf courses, celebrated its 75th anniversary.

 The course, located in Cape Breton Highlands National Park, is tucked lovingly between the oceans and the mountains on marvellous terrain.

-For those who have had the pleasure of experiencing this course, which has recently underwent many improvements under the supervision of operators GolfNorth and General Manager Graham Hudson, you can appreciate how iconic of a destination is has become.
+For those who have had the pleasure of experiencing this course, which has recently underwent many improvements under the supervision of operators GolfNorth, you can appreciate how iconic of a destination is has become.

 One thing that is not lost on the current operations is their past.
 The roots of Highlands Links are rich with stories, much like all of Cape Breton.
 One only has to walk the halls at the affiliated Keltic Lodge Resort and see the many black and white photographs that line their walls to appreciate it for yourself.